smastrom/vue-use-active-scroll/README.md

 </style>
 ```

-> :bulb: If you're playing with transitions or advanced styling rules simply use of _activeIndex_ and _activeId_.
+> :bulb: If you're playing with transitions or advanced styling rules simply leverage _activeIndex_ and _activeId_.

 <br />